 After starting Apache2 and MySQL, these servers should be running. to test whether Apache is running, open Internet Explorer on the host machine and type the URL below:

-This should bring up Apache XAMPP default page.
+This should bring up the Apache XAMPP default page.

-To secure MariaDB database server, open the Shell command windows again, then type the commands below.
+To secure the MariaDB database server, open the Shell command windows again, then type the commands below.